zoot101/snapraid-daily-hooks/README.md

 given and subsequently service5, service6 and service7 are specified in the config file, then the later 3 are ignored. **Up to 20 Services are supported**.

+When the script is called with the "start" argument, which is what **SnapRAID-DAILY** does at the start, if any errors are encountered while attempting to stop any one of the services, the script will exit immediately and hand control back to **SnapRAID-DAILY** which will exit and sent the user an email or call the notification hook(s).

+On the other hand, if errors are encountered while attempting to restart any of the services listed in the main config file, the script will continue to the end and attempt to restart all services before handing back control to **SnapRAID-DAILY**, which in turn will continue to the end and notify the user accordingly.

+The thinking here is that it is more important to attempt to ***re-start*** all services defined ni the config file than attempt to stop all services listed.

 See the sample **SnapRAID-DAILY** config provided here for an example that uses this hook script.